Engaging with LDAC

 - you consider the proposal would benefit from advice on how best to apply or ensure consistency with the Legislation Guidelines (2018 edition).

-Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC's standing subcommittee of public service and non-public service members.
-In appropriate cases, the the standing subcommittee may make submissions to select committees.
+Legislative proposals that are not referred to LDAC before introduction may be reviewed by LDAC when a Bill is introduced.
+In appropriate cases, LDAC may make a submission to the relevant select committee.

 When should agencies engage with LDAC?